astropy/astropy-workshop/00-Install_and_Setup/README.md

 ## 2. Open the conda command prompt

-*Miniforge includes an environment manager called conda.
+*Miniforge includes an environment manager called `conda`.
 Environments allow you to have multiple sets of Python packages installed at the same time, making reproducibility and upgrades easier.
 You can create, export, list, remove, and update environments that have different versions of Python and/or packages installed in them.
-For this workshop, we will configure the environment using the conda command prompt.*
+For this workshop, we will configure the environment using the `conda` command prompt.*

-Open a terminal window and verify that conda is working:
+Open a terminal window and verify that `conda` is working:

     % conda info